foxmck1977/AmericansStopSoros/README.md

 They are the vechile of Soros' potentially weaponized voting machines.
 Smartmatic has been suspected in rigging elections in other countries which can be found in this 1.4(b) classified [leaked document](https://wikileaks.org/plusd/cables/06CARACAS2063_a.html) from Wikileaks.

+# How to Edit

+You can edit things you see in this repository.
+Unlike a wiki though it's slightly more involved.
+This protection helps prevent against vandalism by CTR shills.

+To modify a file and to propose a change request follow the instructions on this official Github [link](https://help.github.com/articles/editing-files-in-another-user-s-repository/).

 # What States are in Danger?

 **Total electoral votes in jeopardy:**